brianp1122/Python/README.md

-Folder for various Python projects I've completed and assignments I've done in my masters of data science program.
+Folder for various Python projects I've completed and assignments I've done in my Masters of Data Science program.